A Rage in Harlem: Plot

 It is 1956, in Natchez, Mississippi.
 Slim and his crew, Hank and Jodie, are negotiating with Lester, a fence; they are trying to sell the gold they stole in a mining robbery.
-The deal goes south, and under duress Lester discloses the that the only other person capable of fencing the gold is Easy Money in Harlem, New York.
+The deal goes south, and under duress Lester discloses that the only other person capable of fencing the gold is Easy Money in Harlem, New York.
 The Sheriff shows up, and in the confusion Imabelle, Slim's gun moll, drives off with the gold in a trunk, and travels to New York City.

 In Harlem, Jackson is a devout and naive young man, working as a bookkeeper for H. Exodus Clay at his funeral parlor.
 His estranged step brother, Goldy, is a small-time hoodlum and also impersonates a priest in order sell fake "tickets to heaven."
 Jackson has skimped to save $1,500.

 Imabelle arrives with her trunk, but has no money.
 She attends the Undertaker's Ball, looking for a source of support, and meets Jackson.
 She seduces him, and moves into his apartment.

 Slim and crew travel to Harlem, and enlist Imabelle to help them take Jackson's money, using "The Blow," a scam whereby money is seemingly changed to a higher denomination by baking it in an oven.
 They claim they can turn Jackson's $1,500 into $15,000, but he is reluctant at first.
 During the scam, the oven explodes and Slim bursts into the room, impersonating a United States Marshall.